Social Media Guidelines

 Be transparent.
 If you participate in or maintain a social media site on behalf of the college, clearly state your role and goals.
 Discuss with your supervisor when you are empowered to respond directly to users and when you may need approval.

 Be thoughtful.
 Before you jump into a discussion thread or respond to a posting, think about the implications.
 Will your response stimulate positive discussion, provide new information or insight, or inflame?
-If you have any questions about whether it’s appropriate to enter into a social media discussion or write about certain kinds of material in your role as a Davidson College employee, ask your supervisor before you post or contact the digital communications staff for advice.
+If you have any questions about whether it’s appropriate to enter into a social media discussion or write about certain kinds of material in your role as a Davidson College employee, ask your supervisor before you post or contact the firstname.lastname@example.org for advice.

 Know the rules.
 Become familiar with the terms of service and policies of sites and networks in which you participate.
 Pay attention to updates.
-If the legal language is hard to follow, follow a respected blogger or two who discuss service changes in their posts.

 Keep your personal views separate.
 Uphold the college’s mission and values in your activities.
 Don’t include political or personal comments.
 This includes changes to the photo or avatar representing your department in relation to political or social issues.
+Personal accounts should not be branded with a Davidson logo.

 Be accurate and professional.
 Nothing erodes credibility more quickly than factual inaccuracies and poor grammar, spelling, and attention to detail.
 Always double check your facts, and if you are not the best editor, have someone else read your postings before going live.